 There are a variety of Learn to Skate classes for you and your family!
 Read more about our curriculum, ages and abilities below.

 The Scott's Tots levels are introductory classes divided into four progressive levels allowing children with no prior skating experience to build confidence while learning the basic skills of skating.
-These classes are designed to help children six and younger develop the ABCs of movement - agility, balance, coordination and speed.
+These classes are designed to help children five and younger develop the ABCs of movement - agility, balance, coordination and speed.
 The ABCs are essential for developing fundamental movement skills and physical literacy.
 All classes will be taught in a safe and positive environment, incorporating fun and games while making class time an enjoyable experience for all.

 Off-ice orientation prior to the first skating class: